Two kinetic models for non-instantaneous binary alignment collisions: Introduction

-Model 1 has the special property that the moments of $f$ and $g$ with a certain order satisfy closed systems of ODEs.
+The SCTM has the special property that the moments of $f$ and $g$ with a certain order satisfy closed systems of ODEs.
 This property is presented in the following section and used to derive not only conservation of the total mass and of the mean state, but also the long-time distribution of the mass between the free particles and those involved in collisions, as well as the fact that the variances decay to zero.
-The latter is the essential information used in the proof of decay to an aligned state, carried out in Section \ref{c5:ex_prob} together with an existence and uniqueness proof for Model 1.
-Section \ref{sec:il1} is dedicated to the instantaneous limit in Model 1, where a rescaling is introduced making the collision process fast and short.
-Some formal properties of Model 2 are collected in Section \ref{c5:noninstdet}, and an existence and uniqueness result is proved in Section \ref{sec:det_ex}.
-It is weaker than for Model 1 in the sense that no continuity in time is obtained because of a lack of control of the trace $\bar g$.
-This also causes the absence of a decay-to-equilibrium result for Model 2 and the lack of a rigorous justification of the instantaneous limit, formally carried out in Section \ref{sec:il2}.
+The latter is the essential information used in the proof of decay to an aligned state, carried out in Section \ref{c5:ex_prob} together with an existence and uniqueness proof for the SCTM.
+Section \ref{sec:il1} is dedicated to the instantaneous limit in the SCTM, where a rescaling is introduced making the collision process fast and short.
+Some formal properties of the DCTM are collected in Section \ref{c5:noninstdet}, and an existence and uniqueness result is proved in Section \ref{sec:det_ex}.
+It is weaker than for the SCTM in the sense that no continuity in time is obtained because of a lack of control of the trace $\bar g$.
+This also causes the absence of a decay-to-equilibrium result for the DCTM and the lack of a rigorous justification of the instantaneous limit, formally carried out in Section \ref{sec:il2}.